sframe-wg/sframe/draft-ietf-sframe-enc.md

 ## Header Value Uniqueness

-Applications MUST ensure that each (KID, CTR) combination is used for exactly one SFrame encryption operation.
+Applications MUST ensure that each (KID, CTR) combination is used for at most one SFrame encryption operation.
 Typically this is done by assigning each sender a KID or set of KIDs, then having each sender use the CTR field as a monotonic counter, incrementing for each plaintext that is encrypted.
-Note that in addition to its simplicity, this scheme minimizes overhead by keeping CTR values as small as possible.
+In addition to its simplicity, this scheme minimizes overhead by keeping CTR values as small as possible.

+Note that this uniqueness requirement applies to the full values of KID and CTR.
+Encoded values are truncated and so might be repeated as the state of senders and receivers change.

 ## Key Management Framework